idaholab/virtual_test_bed/doc/content/microreactors/drum_rotation/index.md

   caption=Neutronics materials
   id=lst:xs_mat

 Note the exception for the material type in the drum region.
 Here, we use `CoupledFeedbackRoddedNeutronicsMaterial`, which is material specifically for dealing with control drum and rod movement.
-The position of the drum is controlled by the `front_position_function` parameter, which accepts the name of a MOOSE `Function` depending on time.
-Typically, three functions are define: (1) the offset between what the actual position and what the user defines as the position, (2) a user-defined position as a function of time, and (3) combining the offset and position.
+The position of the drum is controlled by the `front_position_function` parameter, which accepts the name of a MOOSE `Function` dependent on time.
+Typically, three functions are defined: (1) the offset between what the actual position and what the user defines as the position, (2) a user-defined position as a function of time, and (3) combining the offset and position.
 For the steady-state input, is function is constant:

 !listing microreactors/drum_rotation/neutronics_eigenvalue.i
   block=Functions AuxKernels